sebast4an/landingPage/README.md

 # landingPage
-The project I create in my free time.
+I create the project in my free time.
 [The current state is described below.](#currently)

 ## Project brief:
 Simple, lightweight project.
 Compliant with the rules DRY, mobile first and BEM methodology.
 Only using CSS animation and clear JavaScript.